Within this section

 Patient Care Technician Training

-To date 111 students have completed the program, with 95 of them finding employment with one of the program’s industry partners.
-This reflects a current placement rate of 86% overall for the program.
-The program is currently funded through Training for Tomorrow, a state community development block grant and Graduate St. Louis, a U.S. Department of Labor grant.
-With the current funding streams, there is no cost to qualifying students to attend the training.
+To date 245 students have completed the program, with 181 of them finding employment with one of the program’s industry partners.
+This reflects a placement rate of 74% overall for the program.
+This program is currently offered through a statewide grant program – MoSTEMWINs – which is funded through a U.S. Department of Labor Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant.

 This industry-specific program, which combines five weeks of intensive classroom instruction with three weeks of clinical practice, prepares individuals for entry-level positions as patient care technicians in local hospitals.
 The training also satisfies the requirement of the Missouri Department of Health and Senior Services for Unlicensed Assistive Personnel.
 Classroom activities are conducted at St. Louis Community College while the clinical portion of the training takes place at the partnering hospital sites.
 The Workforce Solutions Group works with the program’s key hospital system partners to incorporate each of their core values and mission to their customized programs.

 St. Louis Community College works with each of its industry partners to establish applicant screening criteria.
 Applicants must meet all screening and testing requirements.
-These include an extensive background check, drug screen, proof of immunizations and a physical exam, ability to lift up to 50 pounds, along with acceptable scores on a battery of WorkKey job skills tests.
-Applicants also should have a GED or high school diploma.
+These include an extensive background check, drug screen, proof of immunizations and a physical exam, ability to lift up to 50 pounds, along with acceptable scores on a battery of WorkKeys job skills tests.
+Applicants should also have a high school diploma or high school equivalency (HSE).
 Those who complete the program successfully will have interview opportunities with the partnering healthcare employers.